-- Partial Sun / Partial Shade: These 2 terms are often used interchangeably to mean 3 - 6 hours of sun each day, preferably in the morning and early afternoon, however there is a subtle difference:
+These 2 terms are often used interchangeably to mean 3 - 6 hours of sun exposure each day, preferably in the cooler hours of the morning and early afternoon, however there is a subtle difference:

-- If a plant is listed as Partial Sun, greater emphasis is put on its receiving the minimal sun requirements.
+- If a plant is listed as partial sun, greater emphasis is put on its receiving at least the minimal sun requirements.
 These plants need several hours of sun to set flowers and fruits, but are not as fussy as sun worshippers that need a full day of sun.
-You may need to experiment to find the ideal spot in your garden for plants listed as Partial Sun.
+You may need to experiment to find the ideal spot in your garden for plants listed as partial pun.
 Luckily there are not many of them.
 If the plants you've tucked into a partially shady garden aren't flowering or growing up to expectations, it is probably because they need more direct sunlight.

-- If a plant is listed as Partial Shade, the plant will need some relief from the intense late afternoon sun, either from shade provided by a nearby tree or planting it on the east side of a building, which will be blocked from direct afternoon sun.
+- If a plant is listed as partial shade, the plant will need some relief from the intense heat of late afternoon sun.
+You can easily accomplish this either by planting where a nearby tree will cast afternoon shade or by planting on the east side of a building, which will be blocked from direct afternoon sun.
 Plants for partial shade include: impatiens and most begonias.

-- Dappled Sun: Dappled sunlight is similar to partial shade.
+Dappled sunlight is similar to partial shade.
 It is the sun that makes its way through the branches of a deciduous tree.
 Woodland plants, like trillium and Solomon's Seal, and under story trees and shrubs prefer this type of sunlight over even the limited direct exposure they would get from partial shade.

 It would still be wise to check the moisture requirements of any plants you are planting under a tree, since tree roots tend to soak up a lot of ground water and smaller plants will need supplemental water, to become established.